 No one has favorited this theater yet

 The York Theatre opened in 1928.
 The February 11, 1928 York News-Times featured a drawing of the proposed building.
-Construction began in early March and it opened on Sept.
-12, 1928.
+Construction began in early-March and it opened on September 12, 1928.
 Seating was listed at 895.
-The theater was last operated by Central States Theatres who also operated the Sun Theatre three blocks to the south of the York.
+The theatre was last operated by Central States Theatres who also operated the Sun Theatre three blocks to the south of the York Theatre.

 The YORK sign survives as a ‘Welcome’ sign on the York County Fairgrounds.
 A wind storm toppled the upper portion of the facade in 1993.

 The fabric shop that occupies the space has recently narrowed its focus and operated as the Quilt Basket in 2009.

 Just login to your account and subscribe to this theater